I Am The 85%

 Over the years, I have taught a lot of different classes on personal evangelism.
 I've examined a lot of materials and approaches.

 I have taught many groups and individuals to evangelize.
-Sadly, many of these groups waned over time.
-Not all, but many.
-By far the group that endured the longest wasn't a group that I taught myself but a group that was taught by another - someone who was dedicated to remaining with all who were equipped and who didn't have to turn his attention to any other topics like I did in my pastoral ministry.
+Sadly, most of these groups diminished over time.
+Not all.
+But many.
+By far the group that endured the longest wasn't a group that I taught myself.
+It was a group that was taught by another.
+Someone who was dedicated to remaining with all who were equipped.
+Who didn't have to turn his attention to any other topics like I did in my pastoral ministry.

 When the right leadership and the right methods are employed, the body of Christ is capable of proclaiming the gospel far and wide.